VekLabs/veklabs.com/src/content/services/calgary-video-equipment.md

 ---
-title: "Equipment Rentals"
+title: CINEMA GEAR
-page_title: "Video and Photography Equipment Rentals in Calgary"
+page_title: CINEMA GEAR
-image: "/src/images/video-rentals.png"
+image: /src/images/video-rentals.png
 order: 7
 speed: -5
-summary: "When our equipment is not in use, Vek Labs offers pro-level camera gear and gaff accessories to fellow creatives in need of resources."
+summary: When our equipment is not in use, Vek Labs offers pro-level camera gear and gaff accessories to fellow creatives in need of resources.
 ---

 | Type          | Product Name                                         |